Your responsibilities as a leaseholder, what the council is responsible for, looking after the property and what happens when you come to sell.

 By law if you rent your property you must have your gas appliances checked for safety at least once a year.

-Any faults must be repaired by a CORGI registered gas installer.
+Any faults must be repaired by a Gas Safe registered gas installer.
 If you do not you will be prosecuted.

-You can get more help and advice from British Gas - please look under 'Gas' in your local phonebook.
+You can get more help and advice from British Gas.

-You can also phone CORGI on 01256 708133 for details of a registered installer in your area.
+You can also phone Gas Safe on 0800 408 5500 for details of a registered installer in your area.

 All council leaseholders have to pay the landlord a nominal rent (known as a 'ground rent') of £10 per annum which the council include with the annual service charge account.

 As well as the ground rent there will be an annual charge for the cost of services provided by the council.